RPG-IO/rpg-io/docs/configuration.md

 * `player` - Player object specification.
 It follows the `GameObject` specification rules.
 (TODO: add hyperlink to that section)
 * `rootLocation` - `tag` of first-to-be-displayed location.
+* `textPopupBackground` - Url of a picture to be used as a background for all TextPopups
+* `textPopupButton` - Url of a picture to be used as a button image for all TextPopups
+* `textImagePopupBackground` -  Url of a picture to be used as a background for all TextImagePopups
+* `textImagePopupButton` - Url of a picture to be used as a button image for all TextImagePopups
+* `quizPopupBackground` - Url of a picture to be used as a background for all QuizPopups
+* `inventoryPopupBackground` - Url of a picture to be used as a background for the Inventory
+* `dialoguePopupBackground` - Url of a picture to be used as a background for all DialoguePopups
+* `npcFrame` - Url of a picture to be used as a frame around a NPC image in the DialoguePopups

 e.g.
 ```json